galaxyproject/cargo-port/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This software or dataset's license allows us to distribute it.
-(We need you to link to license here)
+(Insert link to link to license here)
 - [ ] This software or dataset is related to the biological sciences, galaxy, or similar areas.